The power of water

 Postalm Road: from Abtenau in the Lammer River Valley into the Salzkammergut region along 26 km through the largest contiguous alpine pasture area in Austria.

-Kolm-Saigurn toll road: Located at the end of the Rauris Valley, this toll road leads to a true natural paradise.
-Thanks to the national park, vultures and eagles are gladly seen guests here.
+Kolm-Saigurn toll road: located at the end of the Rauris Valley, this toll road leads to a true natural paradise.
+Thanks to the nearby national park, guests are treated to the sight of vultures and eagles here.
 The wild stallions are another highlight in the Rauris Valley.

 Cast a glance at all natural monuments and highlights in SalzburgerLand, and put together a very special holiday full of pure nature.
 Incidentally, the SalzburgerLand Card additionally sweetens the day with many attractions.
 You can order it in advance directly online.